AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/building-person-scoring-model.md

 By scoring people in your Marketo Engage database, you can measure how qualified your generated leads are and set criteria for when they are sales-ready.
 That allows your sales team to focus on the leads that are most likely to close while the marketing team continues to nurture the other people in the database via their marketing programs.

-## Exercise 1 - Determining Buyer Interest with Behavioral Scores
+## Exercise 1 - Determining buyer interest with behavioral scores

 Behavioral scoring is giving a numerical value to trackable actions a prospect takes that indicate interest in your products and services and intent to buy.
 For example, visiting the website shows interest, and visiting the pricing page may show intent.
 In contrast, visiting the careers page may indicate the person is not going to purchase.